-The goal of following tutorial is to guide you on how to install Angular on your local machine.
-This require Node.js and npm installed on your machine.
-If you don't have it or don't know if you have, please check previous tutorial.
+The goal of the following tutorial is to guide you on how to install Angular on your local machine.
+This requires both Node.js and NPM to be installed on your machine.
+If you don't have it or don't know if you have, please check the previous tutorial.
 If you already have it we can start installing Angular!

 Angular and Angular CLI

 Angular is a TypeScript-based open-source front-end web application platform led by the Angular Team at Google and by a community of individuals and corporations.
-Angular Command Line Interface (CLI) is a tool which helps you to scaffold and build angular apps using modules.
-It also handles all common tedious task for you.
-We will show it on the example but first - let's install.
+Teh angular Command Line Interface (CLI) is a tool which helps you to scaffold and build Angular apps using modules.
+It also handles common tedious tasks for you.
+We will show it in the example but first - let's install it.

 npm install -g @angular/cli

-Next we will install Typescript - type script is a superset of JS, we will learn more about that in next lessons, for now just note that it's required by Angular
+Next we will install Typescript - a superset of JS, that we will learn more about in later lessons, for now just note that it's required by Angular

 npm i -g typescript

-You should see current version of Angular, CLI and Typescript:
+You should see the current version of Angular, CLI and Typescript:

 3. First Angular app

-Since everything is ready we are ready to create our first Angular app.
-Open terminal and run following command:
+Since everything is ready, we are ready to create our first Angular app.
+Open the terminal and run the following command:

 ng new hello-world